 Dr Paresh Mehta

-His research interests include heart failure, arrhythmia and cardiac heart rhythm device therapy.
+His research interests include heart failure, arrhythmia and cardiac rhythm management device therapy.
 He is actively involved in educating medical students, junior hospital doctors, general practitioners and provides clinical supervision to cardiology trainee doctors.